 Skip to content

 If you are a service organization and your customers trust you with their data, you may need to pass a SOC 2 audit to sell your products.
+A SOC 2 Compliance Checklist can help you prepare for an audit.

 Whether your customers demand an audit report from you or industry regulations require one, you may have to provide proof of SOC 2 compliance to demonstrate that the data you’ve been entrusted with is properly secured.